 How does Google determine a site's Page Rank?

-Google determines a site's Page Rank based on a few factors.
-How long the web page has existed.
-The locations and frequency of a given search phrase within the piece of content.
-The number of other, reputable sites that are linking to the specific page the content is on.
+Google determines a site's Page Rank based on a few factors such as how long the web page has existed, the locations and frequency of a given search phrase within the piece of content, the number of other, reputable sites that are linking to the specific page the content is on, and more.

 Why doesn't my page rank well in search results?